kristofGovaerts/CoverAnalyzer/README.md

 <img src="/examples/plots/fig5.png" height="300">

 ### 3.2.1.
 Cover mask
+At the top of the script, the method for determining green pixels can be defined.
+Both methods depend on green channel intensity relative to the other channels but the calculation is different.
+Method 1: VARI method
+This method calculates the Visible Atmospherically Resistant Index.
+Values >0 belong to vegetation.
+Morphological filters are used to denoise.
+This method is quite robust and is recommended over the OTSU method.
+VARI is defined as:

+_VARI = (Green - Red) / (Green + Red – Blue)_

+Method 2: OTSU method
 The intensity of the green channel relative to the other two channels is calculated using the following formula:

 <img src="/examples/plots/eq.gif">